GardKalland/I-am-Bored/README.md

 # Game of life

-I code an new version of the game of life in another language eacch time i am bored.
+I code an new version of the game of life in another language each time i am bored.

 Thats it.